 In Oregon, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Oregon Secretary of State to keep your information current.
+Each LLC must submit these filings to the Oregon Comptroller every year to keep their information current.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is the Oregon Annual Report?
 Why Is It Important?